backube/snapscheduler/README.md

 snapscheduler provides scheduled snapshotting capabilities for Kubernetes CSI-based volumes.

-Interested is giving it a try?
+Interested in giving it a try?
 [Check out the docs.](https://backube.github.io/snapscheduler/)